Site icon Texas Travel Talk

 Palo Duro Canyon

-Palo Duro Canyon State Park is a beautiful destination only 15 miles from downtown Amarillo, Texas. in West Texas.
+Palo Duro Canyon State Park is a stunning destination in West Texas, located just 15 miles from downtown Amarillo.

 East Texas

-We can forget about beautiful East Texas.
-I didn’t find any top tourist attractions in my research, but I want to add my own because there is so much to see in the piney woods.
+We can’t forget about beautiful East Texas.
+Although my research revealed a few top tourist attractions, I would like to add my own recommendations, as there is so much to see in the Piney Woods.

 What about Nacogdoches?
 It’s the oldest town in Texas.